-What sort of careers can an animation program graduate look to pursue?
+What sort of careers can an Animation & Digital Media program graduate look to achieve?

-Graduating students find a wide range of careers with limitless possibilities for specialization in the field of animation.
+Graduating students find a wide range of careers with limitless possibilities for specialization in the field of animation and/or digital media.
 Some of the careers most commonly establish include:

-How is the Philadelphia University animation program different than other colleges and universities?
+How is the Philadelphia University Animation & Digital Media program different than other colleges and universities?

-At Philadelphia University, our animation program is well-rounded and balanced to provide graduates with both the capabilities of being a successful filmmaker with future potential to work at some of the largest studios as well as provide diverse applications of skillsets common in industries such as: broadcast media, aerospace, marketing, pharmaceutical, gaming and medical technology to name a few.
+At Philadelphia University, our Animation & Digital Media program is well-rounded and balanced to provide graduates with both the capabilities of being a successful filmmaker with future potential to work at some of the largest studios as well as provide diverse applications of skillsets common in industries such as: broadcast media, aerospace, marketing, pharmaceutical, gaming and medical technology to name a few.

 What sort of technology will I learn to use in this program?